ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 ### Provisioning from the IBMCLOUD CLI
 {: #orderingthroughICCLI}

-Use the `ibmcloud sl file volume-order` command to order a new file share.
+Use the `ibmcloud sl file volume-order` command to order a file volume.
 The following example provisions a 500-GB file share in the DAL13 data center with a tiered performance profile (4 IOPS per GB) and 500 GB snapshot space.

 ```sh
 $ ibmcloud sl file volume-order --storage-type endurance --size 500 --tier 4 -d dal13 --snapshot-size 500